-We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$27.7 million, assuming a public offering price of \$17.52 per share and after deducting estimated underwriting discounts and commissions and offering expenses.
-If the underwriters exercise their over-allotment option in full, net proceeds to us would increase by approximately \$4.7 million to \$32.4 million.
+We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$28.2 million, after deducting underwriting discounts and commissions of approximately \$1.5 million, the 0.75% non-accountable expense allowance of \$260,690 and estimated offering expenses of \$358,000.
+If the underwriters exercise their over-allotment option in full, we estimate that the net proceeds to us will be approximately \$33.1 million.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.